 - Voluntary committed cost sharing may be offered by the applicant to demonstrate the institution’s dedication to a program or project.
 Voluntary committed cost sharing is not required but it does become a binding commitment to the funding agency and a part of the award’s terms and conditions.

 - Some sponsors (i.e. NSF) prohibit voluntary committed cost sharing unless specifically outlined in the funding announcement.

 In-kind contributions are a provision of goods or services whose value can be established based on their value.
 Often, in-kind contributions are provided by GW or a third party.

 - Third party contributions

 *On a limited basis, the George Washington University (GW) provides institutional support for research, including cost-sharing on sponsored research projects.
-For more information about requesting institutional support, see the Office of the Vice President for Research's website.
+For more information about requesting institutional support, see the Office of the Vice Provost for Research's website.

 Salary Cap Cost Share